GORE-TEX GUIDE – Everything You Need to Know

 GORE-TEX 101

 GORE-TEX is synonymous with reliable storm protection.
-Gore pioneered the waterproof, breathable membrane technology that dominates the outerwear we all use, but understanding all of the GORE-TEX options takes some research.
+Gore pioneered the waterproof, breathable membrane technology that dominates the outerwear we all use, but understanding all of the Gore options takes some research.

-How much do you know about all of the GORE-TEX varieties?
-Read on to learn the details about the GORE-TEX variations and the latest on the newest GORE-TEX PRO options, the highest-performing membrane in Gore’s product line.
+How much do you know about all of the GORE-TEX levels?
+Read on to learn the details about the Gore variations and the latest on the newest GTX PRO options, the highest-performing membrane in Gore’s product line.

 GORE-TEX is a Laminate